ANSANJAY/KernelHelloStarter/HowToHelloWorld.md

    Use `sudo insmod [module_name]` to load and `sudo rmmod [module_name]` to unload.

 5. **Where can you see the print statements from a Linux Kernel Module in action?**
-   Print statements from the module are directed to `/var/log.log`.
-You can monitor these logs in real-time using `tail -f`.
+      Any print statements within the module go to `journalctl`.
+Use `journalctl -k -f` to view these logs live.

 ---